frida/frida-website/_i18n/en/_docs/stalker.md

 return instructions are instrumented, however, if the return is to a block which has already been instrumented, then we can simply return to that block rather than returning back into the Stalker engine.
 This code is written by `gum_exec_block_write_ret_transfer_code()`.
-In a worst-case scenario, we may need to use registers to perform the final branch to the instrumented block this function stores them into the stack, and the code to restore these from the stack is prefixed in the block itself.
+In a worst-case scenario, where we may need to use registers to perform the final branch to the instrumented block, this function stores them into the stack, and the code to restore these from the stack is prefixed in the block itself.
 Hence, in the event that we can return directly to an instrumented block, we return to this first instruction rather than skipping `GUM_RESTORATION_PROLOG_SIZE` bytes.